YujieChen8888/YujieChen8888.github.io/_pages/about.md

 ### **About Me**

 Hello!
-I'm Yujie Chen (陈宇杰), an undergraduate student majoring in Economics and Statistics at Dongbei University of Finance and Economics, expected to graduate in 2026.
+I'm Yujie Chen (陈雨节), an undergraduate student majoring in Economics and Statistics at Dongbei University of Finance and Economics, expected to graduate in 2026.

 My research interests lie in **Deep learning**, **multi-task learning**, and **ensemble learning**, focusing on their innovation and application in energy systems and financial markets.